How to find a summer internship: three MUSTs

 Be thankful.
 Some students get internships through their parents, friends, or relatives.
 Others find them through their school career centers.
 Regardless of how you get an internship, gratitude is essential.
 The number of interns that take the time to write thank yous after an interview hovers at about 5%.
 This low percentage means the thank you note is a huge opportunity to stand out.
 Everyone appreciates a person who truly appreciates an opportunity extended to them.
 Thank you should be the first thing you say when you BEGIN an interview and it should be the first thing you say when you end an interview.
 You cannot express your gratitude enough when it comes to letting employers know how appreciative you are to be considered for an internship.
 Let the manager know you are worth it and that you appreciate their time.

 Got feedback?
-Bring it here – I’d love to hear it.Explore posts in the same categories: getting an internship, summer internships
+Bring it here – I’d love to hear it.getting an internship, summer internships